ssdev1510/firstproject/Document.md

 4. Start the tests – Go the teste2e project and run the project in maven test.

 #### Reference Detail -
-1. If you are using local tomcat server:
+1. If you are using **local tomcat server**:
 - How to add the server in eclipse– Add the local tomcat server into the eclipse by using link  https://help.eclipse.org/neon/index.jsp?topic=%2Forg.eclipse.stardust.docs.wst%2Fhtml%2Fwst-integration%2Fconfiguration.html.
 - In case of local tomcat server you need to add some external jars in local tomcat server lib folder- You can copy jars from this location
 "\\DWDF207.wdf.sap.corp\NW_E_Perf\technology\11.Tools UI-X\05.NewDataModel\dev-env-prereqs\jar-files-required-for-local-tomcat"
 - How to deploy war file into the tomcat server – There are two ways to deploy it on the server.
 One is copy the war file from the target folder in project location and put that file in the webapps folder of local apache tomcat server.
 And second way is to deploy the war file through tomcat manager link - localhost:8080/manager/html”.

-2. If you are using NEO JAVA SDK server – refer below link – here you don’t need to add any external jars https://www.sap.com/india/developer/tutorials/hcp-java-eclipse-setup.html
+2. If you are using **NEO JAVA SDK server** – Refer below link plus here you don’t need to add any external jars https://www.sap.com/india/developer/tutorials/hcp-java-eclipse-setup.html

-3. Issue I face while working on eclipse – After successful server start -  I was still getting 404 error error on hitting the localhost URL.
+3.	**Issues** I face while working on eclipse: I was still getting 404 error error on hitting the localhost URL after sever start.
 Issue get resolved by below steps –
 - First step, Right click on server and click on property- Click on Switch location and change to same as mentioned below :
 ![First Step]( /testRun.png )